An Mheitheal Rothar

 In 2018, An Mheitheal Rothar entered and won the Social Entrepreneurs Ireland Ideas Academy, with their 'ReCycle Your Cycle' idea, winning €5,000 in funding provided by the Lifes2Good Foundation.

-An Mheitheal Rothar believe that the Business Innovation Centre (BIC) has helped them 'massively', as their association with the BIC has 'created a credibility' around their social enterprise.
+An Mheitheal Rothar believes that the Business Innovation Centre (BIC) has helped them 'massively', as their association with the BIC has 'created a credibility' around their social enterprise.
 The BIC has also helped An Mheitheal Rothar with the business side of their company, from listening to their pitches to helping them structure their company.

 "We're different from other start ups and I think it can be hard for people to get their head around the model... having the BIC say 'yes we're going to believe in you, we're going to take you in'...has just made all the difference."